JettChenT/GPA/README.md

 |Elective|3|3.5|
 |Politics|0.5|3.3|

-Your final GPA would be calculated as:
+Your final GPA will be calculated as follows:

 $$\frac{4.2\times5+4.4\times5+3.5\times3+3.3\times0.5}{5+5+3+0.5} = 4.085$$